Does CBD Show Up on a Drug Test?

 The Bottom Line: You’re Probably Fine

 CBD is very unlikely to cause you to fail a drug test.
-There is normally such a small amount of THC in pure CBD products (0.3 percent or less), that at worst you could get a false positive, which would simply mean a re-testing.
+There is normally such tiny trace amounts of thc in pure CBD products (0.3 percent or less), that at worst you could get a false positive, which would simply mean a re-testing.

 However, read your company’s policies to ensure they won’t be using a CBD-specific test, just to be safe.
 And make sure you’re buying only pure CBD oils – do your research before buying CBD from any merchant.